Alabama outlaws having an unoccupied uterus - The Beaverton

 “This legislation does not put any undue hardships on women, it applies to everyone equally,” the bill’s sponsor, Representative Terri Collins, said.
 “Human wombs are designed for one thing: growing babies.
 Making it a felony to have an empty uterus is the only way to ensure they are being used in the correct manner and not for irresponsible or ungodly purposes, like smuggling drugs or illegal aliens.”

 “Don’t listen to the doomsayers, we’re not heartless,” Representative Collins assured.
 “The legislation only applies to fertile uterus bearers.
 Producing a doctor’s note will exempt girls who haven’t begun menstruating, infertile women and women who have gone through menopause.
-These notes will cost a great deal of money and any doctor who is found to give one to a fertile woman will be subject to a lengthy prison term, so the system is more than fair.”
+These notes will cost a great deal of and any doctor who is found to give one to a fertile woman will be subject to a lengthy prison term, so the system is more than fair.”

 The penalties for anyone found to have a functioning but vacant uterus are harsh, including jail terms of up to 99 years, forced fertilization, and, for repeat offenders, the death penalty.
 But the all-male group of lawmakers who voted for it is certain that once the bill is signed into law, people will wonder how the state ever existed without it.